meeb/gateaux/README.md

 check carefully and verify the library is appropriate for your application before you use it:

-1. All structures are in their own FoundationDB directory using the directory layer
+1. All structures are in their own FoundationDB subspace, but it is up to you what keyspace or subspace to use
 2. Key tuple members are variable, a key of 3 elements can contain 1, 2 or 3 values, this is to support prefixes and ranges for keys
 3. Value tuple members are fixed, a value of 3 elements must always contain 3 values
-3. Validation is strict, if you define a field as a StringField you cannot store bytes in it etc. Types must match
+3. Validation is strict, if you define a field as a StringField you cannot store bytes in it etc.
 4. While possible to support multiple data types, such as cast int(1) to str('1') if an integer is provided to a StringField, by design typing is enforced and this will raise an exception